Akpotorduke/Akpotorduke-s-Portfolio/README.md

 The dashboard presents a summary of the workforce, highlighting key statistics.
 It shows that there are 16 departments within the organization, encompassing a total of 308 employees from 7 different countries.)

-# Project 2: Business Entity Dashboard
+# Project 2: Sales Dashboard

 This was part of a personal project and it was built in order to track the sales of specific items.